DhruvikDonga/grpc-apps/README.md

 By following this setup, we ensure that Go apps can communicate across pods within a Kubernetes environment using gRPC streaming, while also managing the flow of messages directly from each pod in memory.

+## Using loadbalancer and ingress

+### Ingress

+`ingress.yaml` sets up a nginx ingress controller over `grpc-http-service.yaml` to loadbalance in local you can update hosts file and add url grpc-app.lc
+Ingress controller:- `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml`

+### Loadbalancer

+Use metallb loadbalancer for kind `metallbconfig.yaml` has appropriate commands for it and `loadbalancer.yaml` implements it .
+Loadbalancer will use the selector and get pods .

 # Why not using a database instead of storing in memory .

 There are scenarios where in memory becomes a necessity primary one is websockets my side project [simplysocket](https://github.com/DhruvikDonga/simplysocket) which is websocket .
 A websocket upgrades clients https session to receive and send message its like a bridge which actual sense connects to the app .
 If the app or a pod is loosed client disconnects from websocket itself .
-Consider ``client_name`` as ws connection it self .
+Consider `client_name` as ws connection it self .

 It means 2 things here :-

 - Pods can be scaled but clients logic won't be same as normal http request does client will connect to it .
 - Pods down scaling is a challenge as down scale will empty all data like in grpc-apps we can see message will be lost if deployment replicas are reduced .

 Each pod will have clients in it which are connected .
 There is a option to use a pub/sub module but why to rely on external service if something can be solved internally if tried 🌟 .